Get the best experience in our app

 It’s important to research philosophies and theories used by other practitioners.
 Doing this will broaden your perspective and perhaps raise some ideas you hadn’t yet considered that you can weave into your statement.

-It will also show that you have an awareness of philosophies wider than your own experience and are motivated to learn from others, which is desirable.
+It will also show that you have an awareness of philosophies wider than your own experience and are motivated to learn from others, which is a quality that your prospective employer will value.

 This research doesn’t have to solely involve big names in the education space either.
 The person in the classroom or office next to you may provide the spark that lights your fire.